Degrees and Certifications:

 Welcome to the Bulldog Clinic!

-Any medications that need to be given at school need to have the appropriate forms completed by the prescribing physician and signed by the parent.
+Any medications that are to be given at school need to have appropriate forms completed by the prescribing physician and signed by the parents.
 Medications need to be brought in by a parent/guardian or other adult along with completed forms. (see additional information below)

 HEALTH CENTER SERVICES